emmanpbarrameda/EmployeePayrollManagementSystem_Java-CODE/README.md

 - <b>Java Swing: </b>  Is used to create an interactive user interface.
 - <b>FlatLaf: </b> A Java library that gives a modern and flat look to Swing applications, providing customizable UI components and themes for an enhanced visual experience.
 - <b>SQLite Database: </b>  Utilized for efficient data storage and retrieval.
+- <b>SQLite Browser: </b> Is a user-friendly application for managing and working with SQLite databases.
+It enables the easiest way to view, edit, and query SQLite files.
 - <b>NetBeans Apache IDE: </b>  Chosen as the development environment for its comprehensive tools and features.

 <br>